British comics: 21st century

 This highlights another recent change, as there has been an increase in British original English-language manga.
 Self Made Hero's 'Manga Shakespeare' imprint draws on talent discovered in Tokyopop's UK/Irish version of Rising Stars of Manga, including members of the UK collective Sweatdrop Studios, who have also contributed to other British-based efforts like ILYA's Mammoth Book of Best New Manga and MangaQuake.
 Creators involved in those collections who have gone on to do several manga style graphic novels include British based Japanese creators such as Chie Kutsuwada and Michiru Morikawa, as well as, conversely, a British writer based in Japan, Sean Michael Wilson.

 Released at the start of the 21st century was Toxic, a comic which mixed comic strips alongside game reviews and other articles.
 Beginning in 2002, this comic proved very successful and is still running.
 Its influence can be felt on other comics as well most notably when The Dandy, Britain's longest-running comic at the time, became the Dandy Xtreme in August 2007; it borrowed many of the features prevalent in Toxic, mixing articles alongside comic strips.
 However, The Dandy eventually moved away with this strategy in October 2010, when the comic was revamped, and published its final issue on its 75th anniversary in 2012.
 The BeanoMAX (which also started in 2007) also borrowed some of Toxics features.
 That title was then replaced by The 100% Official Dennis the Menace and Gnasher Megazine, which was later renamed Epic before ending in 2019.The DFC launched at the end of May 2008 drawing together creators from the small press and manga, as well as figures from mainstream British comics and other fields, including author Philip Pullman.
 As it transpired, it didn't make it to its first birthday, ending with issue 43.
 A new more successful comic, however, The Phoenix, began in January 2012, a successor to The DFC which has already reached 500 issues.

+Starting in May 2023, Rebellion published a five-issue series of Battle Action, with each issue featuring two complete stories.
+Ten more issues were published in 2024-25.